A man holding a blue sponge and the text “Chlorine Shock”.

 Chlorine shock for hot tubs is a must-do task to keep your spa water clean and safe.
 Here’s a simple guide on why, when, and how to do it.

 What is chlorine shock?
-It’s like a super-chlorination process that sanitizes and freshens up your hot tub water by getting rid of bacteria, algae, and other yucky stuff.
+It’s like a super-chlorination process that sanitizes and freshens up your hot tub water by removing bacteria, algae, and other yucky stuff.
 Plus, it zaps away those pesky combined chloramines that cause that funky “pool smell.”

 • After a downpour